 Learning at Clunes

 Learning extends beyond the traditional classroom, taking place in a variety of settings and contexts including student houses, the local township and the diverse natural landscape of Clunes.
+Learning is strongly connected with the local community, history and landscape.

 Service as Action sits at the core of an MYP education and is a key component of the Clunes Year 9 Program.
 Students are embedded in the local community and contribute meaningfully to the fabric of everyday life.
 They volunteer in local businesses and community organisations, put on public musical performances and work on local environmental projects.